 Soda limes can have a pH of up to 14 and may require disposal as a hazardous waste according to U.S. Federal Code of Regulations.
 Soda limes contain sodium hydroxide and are considered corrosive.

 Amsorb Plus has a pH of less than 12.5 and is safe for our water table and landfills where it will break down into harmless organic compounds.
 Amsorb Plus comes with certification of such (see Amsorb Plus disposal document).
-Kaiser Permanente independently tested all the absorbents readily available on the market and determined Amsorb Plus to be the only one that was safe for disposal in regular landfills.
-Other absorbents had higher pH and needed to be red bagged and incinerated at greater expense.
+Kaiser Permanente independently tested all the types of CO2 absorbents readily available on the market and determined Amsorb Plus to be the only one that was safe for disposal in regular landfills.
+Other types of CO2 absorbents had higher pH and needed to be red bagged and incinerated at greater expense.
 Amsorb Plus is not harmful in disposal to the environment which translates into a cost savings for hospitals and surgery centers since red bagging is expensive and time consuming.

 Soda limes are known to degrade volatile anesthetics to Carbon Monoxide, Compounds A – F, and Formaldehyde.